It’s hard to be human because…

 - Cognitive scientists and philosophers have come up with powerful strategies to fix each of our cognitive design flaws.

-- The underlying mechanism that enables all of the strategic fixes goes by many names (e.g., metacognition, mindfulness); I call it “The Space Between.”
+- The underlying mechanism that enables all of the strategic fixes goes by many names (e.g., metacognition, mindfulness); Ted refers to it as “The Space Between.”

-- The Space Between represents the ultimate huma paradox: only by escaping ourselves can we make it easier to be human.
+- The Space Between represents the ultimate human paradox: only by escaping ourselves can we make it easier to be human.